Fox's Book of Martyrs

 the year 1543 and 1544, the persecution was carried on

 throughout all Flanders in a most violent and cruel manner.
-Some were condemned
+Some

-to perpetual imprisonment, others to perpetual banishment; but most were put to
+perpetual banishment; but most were put to death

 John

-de Boscane, a zealous Protestant, was apprehended on account of his faith, in
+de Boscane, a zealous Protestant, was apprehended on

-the city of Antwerp.
-On his trial, he steadfastly professed himself to be of
+account of his faith, in the city of Antwerp.
+On his trial, he steadfastly

-the reformed religion, which occasioned his immediate condemnation.
-The
+professed himself to be of the reformed religion, which occasioned his

-magistrate, however, was afraid to put him to death publicly, as he was popular
+immediate condemnation.
+The magistrate, however, was afraid to put him to death

-through his great generosity, and almost universally beloved for his
+publicly, as he was popular through his great generosity, and almost universally beloved for his inoffensive life, and

-an order was given to drown him in prison.
-The executioner, accordinly,
+exemplary piety.
+A private execution being determined on, an order was given to drown him in prison.
+The executioner, accordingly,

-put him in a large tub; but Boscane struggling, and
+put him in a large tub; but Boscane struggling, and getting his head above the

-getting his head above the water, the executioner stabbed him with a dagger in
+water, the executioner stabbed him with a dagger in several

-several places, until he expired.
+places, until he expired.

 John